Quick Read: What You’ll Learn

 Tap any point to jump straight to that section.

 Diamond necklaces are the most underbought category in fine jewelry.
-They photograph well, pair with anything, and in lab-grown they deliver more sparkle per dollar than any other product category.
+They photograph well, pair with any neckline, and in lab-grown they deliver more sparkle per dollar than any other product category.
+A 1-carat solitaire pendant at $900 does visual work a 1-carat engagement ring at $2,400 cannot, and you can wear it with jeans.

 Key takeaway

 Four styles dominate: solitaire pendant, station necklace, bezel set pendant, and riviere.
-Sweet spot for solitaire: 0.5–1 carat.
+Sweet spot for everyday solitaire: 0.5–1 carat.
 Chain: solid 14K or 18K gold, cable or box link.
 Chain length: 16, 18, or 20 inches (18 is most versatile).
+Spend on the clasp and chain weight, not the diamond color grade.
+H-color face-up matches F-color against skin tone.

 The four necklace styles